fluidos-project/node/docs/implementation/components.md

 ## Peering Candidates

 The **Peering Candidates** component manages a dynamic list of nodes that are potentially suitable for establishing peering connections.
 This list is continuously updated by the Discovery Manager.
+A Peering Candidate resource stores information regarding the flavour it exposes.
+Consequently, you can find data about specific characteristics about the flavour, data about the owner and even its price.

 Under the hood, Peering Candidates are stored through an appropriate Custom Resource.